asifazimi/bi-assignment-1/README.md

 ## ❓ Analytical Questions

-### 1. How does game price affect popularity and engagement?
+### 1. How does game price affect user rating of the game?

 **Columns used:**